 Frequently recommended actions and controls based on these reports include:

-- Providing additional training for frequently targeted users, with training focused on the BEC themes the organization is seeing
+- Providing additional training for frequently targeted users, with training focused on the BEC themes the organisation is seeing

 - Updating business processes for certain scenarios, such as: